5 News: History

 On 31 October 2016, a new look for 5 News was aired.
 The 5 News team went back to their old home at the ITN building.
 The new studio and set included the desk in the shape of a 5.

 Until March 2009, Channel 5 had a dedicated team of weather presenters.
 Sky News weather presenters then provided forecasts for the channel.
 This changed in November 2010 when Sian Welby joined Channel 5 as weather presenter, with former BBC and ITV meteorologist Kirsty McCabe providing cover.

-As of October 2016, Channel 5 Weather is in partnership with the Met Office, with former GMTV weather presenter Clare Nasir fronting forecasts.
+As of October 2016, Channel 5 Weather is in partnership with the Met Office, with former GMTV weather presenter Clare Nasir fronting most forecasts.
+Other Met Office forecasters provide cover in Clare's absence.

-In September 2021, Ofcom approved the removal of the 6:30 pm news slot by Channel 5 in order for the ViacomCBS channel to schedule Neighbours at 6 pm and Eggheads at 6:30 pm with a new hourlong 5 News programme going out on the channel at 5 pm.
-Ofcom's approval of the channel's new conditions recognised that there will be still three hours of news between 5 and 8 pm over all the main public service broadcasters' channels, and that Channel 5 was still committed to delivering more than 280 hours of news each year.
+In September 2021, Ofcom approved the removal of the 6:30 pm news slot by Channel 5 in order for the channel to schedule a new hourlong 5 News at 5 pm, with Neighbours at 6 pm and Eggheads at 6:30 pm.
+Ofcom's approval of the channel's new conditions recognised that three hours of news would continue between 5 and 8 pm over all main public service broadcasters' channels, and that Channel 5 still committed to delivering more than 280 hours of news each year.

 5 News relaunch (2021)

-The relaunched hour-long version of 5 News was broadcast on Channel 5 for the first time on 8 November 2021 at 5pm, with the programme still produced for the channel by ITN.
+The hour-long relaunched 5 News debuted on Channel 5 on 8 November 2021 at 5pm, with the programme still produced for the channel by ITN.
 It was initially presented by Sian Williams and Claudia-Liza Vanderpuije, with a live reporting team across the UK and a direct WhatsApp link to the presenters, so viewers can get in touch.
-Channel 5 hopes the relaunched news show will complement the Jeremy Vine programme shown each weekday morning and will be equally vibrant.
+Channel 5 hoped the relaunched show would complement the Jeremy Vine programme and be as equally vibrant.

-In March 2022, five months after the 5 News relaunched as an hour-long format, Broadcast reported that Sian Williams will step down as one of the main presenters after six years.
-Williams will still present one-off programmes made by ITN for Channel 5 and will continue to be involved with the Mind Matters with Dr Sian feature on 5 News.
+In March 2022, five months after 5 News relaunched as an hour-long format, Broadcast reported that Sian Williams will step down as co main presenter after six years.
+Williams still presented one-off programmes produced by ITN for Channel 5 and continued involvement with the feature Mind Matters with Dr Sian.

-On 4 April 2022, Dan Walker was confirmed to be leaving BBC Breakfast to joining the show, replacing Sian Williams.
+On 4 April 2022, Dan Walker was confirmed as leaving BBC Breakfast and the BBC to join 5 News, replacing Sian Williams.